birfan/BaristaDatasets/README.md

 ## Data-Driven Dialogue Models

-The Barista datasets were evaluated with the state-of-the-art data-driven dialogue models: Supervised Embeddings (Dodge et al., 2015; Bordes et al., 2016), Sequence-to-Sequence (Sutskever et al., 2015), End-to-End Memory Networks (Sukhbaatar et al., 2016), Generative Profile Memory Networks (Zhang et al., 2018), Key-Value Memory Networks (Miller et al., 2016; Zhang et al., 2018) and Split Memory Networks (Joshi et al., 2017).
-We adapted the code from ParlAI (https://github.com/facebookresearch/ParlAI) for Sequence-to-Sequence, Generative Profile Memory Networks and Key-Value Memory Networks models and the code from Joshi et al., 2017 (https://github.com/chaitjo/personalized-dialog) for End-to-End Memory Networks, Split Memory Networks and Supervised Embeddings.
+The Barista datasets were evaluated with the state-of-the-art data-driven dialogue models: Supervised Embeddings (Dodge et al., 2015; Bordes et al., 2016), Sequence-to-Sequence (Sutskever et al., 2015), End-to-End Memory Networks (Sukhbaatar et al., 2016; Bordes et al., 2016), Generative Profile Memory Networks (Zhang et al., 2018), Key-Value Memory Networks (Miller et al., 2016; Zhang et al., 2018) and Split Memory Networks (Joshi et al., 2017).
+We adapted the implementations from [https://github.com/facebookresearch/ParlAI](ParlAI) for Sequence-to-Sequence, Generative Profile Memory Networks and Key-Value Memory Networks models and the implementation from [https://github.com/chaitjo/personalized-dialog](Joshi et al., 2017) for End-to-End Memory Networks, Split Memory Networks and Supervised Embeddings.
 The adapted code is provided here (in *parlai_internal* for former methods, in *baselines* for latter methods) for reproducibility of the evaluations on the Barista Datasets.

 Clone the repository (or download the *barista-datasets-and-models* release).